edward-mike/stirling-bot/README.md

-# FAQ Chatbot 🤖 using Scraped Website Data from the University of Stirling 🚀
+# Stirling B🤖t is a Frequently Asked Questions (FAQ) ChatBot for the University of Stirling 🚀

 ## Introduction

-This project presents a user-friendly FAQ chatbot that addresses frequently asked questions (FAQs) related to your university.
+This project presents a user-friendly FAQ chatbot that addresses frequently asked questions (FAQs) related to university of stirling.
 It leverages web scraping techniques to gather relevant information from the university's website and utilizes powerful NLP (Natural Language Processing) tools to answer user queries in a conversational manner.

 ## Project Goals